 Core and Non-core vaccines

-This list of vaccines may appear overwhelming, but the good news is that we are here to help you sort through all of the information and determine a vaccine protocol tailored specifically to your pet.
+This list of vaccines may appear overwhelming, but the good news is that we are here to help you sort through all of the information and create a vaccine protocol tailored specifically to your pet.
 This will ensure that they receive ONLY the vaccines they need, and nothing more.
 Core vaccines are recommended for all cats and dogs.
 Non-core vaccines are optional, and should be considered after talking with our vets to determine your pet’s risk according to their lifestyle:

 Core Vaccines for Puppies and Dogs: